Office hours during winter term 2023/2024

 Sarah Godar, Research Associate

 Sarah Godar was research associate in the Master's Programme Tax Policy and Tax Administration and assisted both the Academic Director of the programme and the students in academic issues.
 She studied Economics and Sociology at the University of Potsdam and graduated in International Economics (M.A.) at the Berlin School of Economics and Law.
-Her research interests include tax policy, income distribution and macroeconomics.
-Since 2017 she is accepted into BSEL’s PhD programme.
+Between 2017 and 2021 she was accepted into BSEL’s PhD programme.
+She gained a doctoral degree from the Institute of Economic Studies of Charles University (Prague).
+Now, she is a research associate at the EU Tax Observatory in cooperation with the Macroeconomics Department at DIW Berlin.

 Former Student Assistants: